fosshostorg/public-docs/docs/about/volunteering-opportunities.md

-# Ready to volunteer at Fosshost?[¶](http://127.0.0.1:8000/about/volunteering-opportunities/#ready-to-volunteer-at-fosshost)
+# Ready to volunteer at Fosshost?

 We love to hear from individuals, groups, or organizations who wish to volunteer, contribute or donate to the Fosshost project.